Skip to main content

 • Quiet operation (<35 dB for residential applications)

-• Oil-imprexnated sintered bronze (5-15% porosity holds lubricant)
+• Oil-impregnated sintered bronze (5-15% porosity holds lubricant)

-• Reduces noise vs ball bearinxs (dampens vibration)
+• Reduces noise vs ball bearings (dampens vibration)

 • Eliminates external lubrication systems (cost, maintenance, contamination risks)